-As part of its mission to support students through scholarships and financial aid, Marianopolis offers over 120 scholarships and bursaries each year, ranging from a few hundred dollars each to full tuition.
+As part of its mission to support students through scholarships and financial aid, Marianopolis offers a variety of scholarships and bursaries each year, ranging from a few hundred dollars each to full tuition.
 Some of the major entrance scholarships are renewable into a student’s second year.
 The College also offers scholarships exclusively for returning students.

 Funded by The Marianopolis Millennium Foundation, scholarships are awarded according to established criteria and cannot exceed that year’s tuition amount.

 Fall 2021 Scholarships

-Director General’s Merit Scholarship ($2,750): five renewable scholarships for incoming students in any program with stellar high school grades.
+Director General’s Merit Scholarship ($3,000): five renewable scholarships for incoming students in any program with stellar high school grades.
 Each program has its own Merit Scholarship.
 Eligible students will be invited to apply when they get their admissions letter.
 Recipients are selected based on their grades from Secondary IV and term one and two of Secondary V.

-Director General’s Student Life Scholarship ($2,750): five renewable scholarships for incoming students in any program who possess significant potential to contribute to the quality of student life at Marianopolis and who have demonstrated leadership, concern for the welfare of others, involvement in school activities and volunteering experience.
+Director General’s Student Life Scholarship ($3,000): five renewable scholarships for incoming students in any program with significant potential to contribute to the quality of student life at the College and who have demonstrated leadership, concern for the welfare of others, involvement in school activities and volunteering experience.

 McQueen Family Social Justice Scholarship ($2,000): for an incoming student in any program who demonstrates leadership in social justice issues.